adrwxyz/adrw.xyz/content/posts/books/2022-08-30-the-abolition-of-man.md

 ---
-title: "The Century of the Self"
+title: "The Abolition of Man"
 date: 2022-08-30 00:00:00
 slug: books/the-abolition-of-man
 tags: